 How do you use this data to make really good predictions?
 Well, there are many ways to make predictions using tabular data, and the Peltarion Platform is a great way to quickly and intuitively leverage your data to make valuable predictions.

 Getting started - create a project

-Import the Bank marketing dataset from our Data library
+Import dataset from Data library

 After you have reviewed the information about the dataset, click on Accept and import to accept the terms of the dataset’s license and import it into your project.